 Incentive Stock Bonus Plan - Up to 640,000 shares are authorized under the 2014 Incentive Stock Bonus Plan.
 The shares will only be earned upon the achievement of certain milestones leading to the commercialization of the Company's Multikine technology, or specified increases in the market price of the Company's stock.
 If the performance or market criteria are not met as specified in the Incentive Stock Bonus Plan, all or a portion of the awarded shares will be forfeited.
-The fair value of the shares on the grant date was calculated using the market value on the grant-date for issuances where the attainment of performance criteria is likely and using a Monte Carlo simulation for issuances where the attainment of performance criteria is likely and using a Monte Carlo simulation for issuances where the attainment of performance criteria is uncertain.
-The grant date fair value of shares issued that remain outstanding as of September 30, 2018 was approximately \$8.6 million.
+The fair value of the shares on the grant date was calculated using the market value on the grant-date for issuances where the attainment of performance criteria is likely and using a Monte Carlo simulation for issuances where the attainment of performance criteria is uncertain.
+The grant date fair value of shares issued that remain outstanding as of September 30, 2019 was approximately \$8.6 million.
 The total value of the shares, if earned, is being expensed over the requisite service periods for each milestone, provided the requisite service periods are rendered, regardless of whether the market conditions are met.
 No compensation cost is recognized for awards where the requisite service period is not rendered.
-During the years ended September 30, 2018 and 2017, the Company recorded expense relating to the issuance of restricted stock pursuant to the plan of approximately \$1.4 million and \$633,000, respectively.
-At September 30, 2018, the Company has unrecognized compensation expense of approximately \$1.0 million which is expected to be recognized over a weighted average period of 3.3 years.
+During the years ended September 30, 2019 and 2018, the Company recorded expense relating to the issuance of restricted stock pursuant to the plan of approximately \$0.3 million and \$1.4 million, respectively.
+At September 30, 2019, the Company has unrecognized compensation expense of approximately \$0.7 million which is expected to be recognized over a weighted average period of 2.3 years.

-A summary of the status of the Company's restricted common stock issued from the Incentive Stock Bonus Plan for the two years ended September 30, 2018 is presented below:
+A summary of the status of the Company's restricted common stock issued from the Incentive Stock Bonus Plan for the two years ended September 30, 2019 is presented below:

-Number of Shares ted Average ate Fair Value Unvested at September 30, 2016 604,000 \$ 13.75 Vested (136,000) Unvested at September 30, 2017 468,000 \$ 13.75 Vested (156,000) Unvested at September 30, 2018 312,000 \$ 13.75
+Number of Shares hted Average int Date Fair Value Unvested at September 30, 2017 468,000 \$ 13.75 Vested (156,000) Unvested at September 30, 2018 312,000 \$ 13.75 Forfeited (7,500) Vested - Unvested at September 30, 2019 304,500 \$ 13.75

-Stock Bonus Plans - At September 30, 2018, the Company was authorized to issue up to 783,760 shares of common stock under its Stock Bonus Plans.
+Stock Bonus Plans - At September 30, 2019, the Company was authorized to issue up to 783,760 shares of common stock under its Stock Bonus Plans.
 All employees, directors, officers, consultants, and advisors are eligible to be granted shares.
-As of September 30, 2018, the Company has issued a total of 297,230 shares of common stock from the Stock Bonus Plans.
+As of September 30, 2019, the Company has issued a total of 33,226 shares of common stock from the Stock Bonus Plans.

-Stock Compensation Plans. - At September 30, 2018, 134,000 shares were authorized for use in the Company's Stock Compensation Plans.
-During the years ended September 30, 2018, and 2017, zero and 23,202 shares, respectively, were issued from the Stock Compensation Plans to consultants for payment of services at a cost of approximately \$0 and \$60,000, respectively.
-During the year ended September 30, 2018 and 2017, 3,000 and 13,000 shares, respectively, were issued to employees and directors from the Stock Compensation Plans as part of their compensation at a cost of approximately \$4,000 and \$24,000, respectively.
-As of September 30, 2018, the Company has issued 118,590 shares of common stock from the Stock Compensation Plans.
+Stock Compensation Plans - At September 30, 2019, 634,000 shares were authorized for use in the Company's Stock Compensation Plans.
+During the years ended September 30, 2019, and 2018, no shares were issued from the Stock Compensation Plans to consultants for payment of services.
+As of September 30, 2019, the Company has issued 130,183 shares of common stock from the Stock Compensation Plans.

-10. EMPLOYEE BENEFIT PLAN
+11. EMPLOYEE BENEFIT PLAN